o-hgm/log/docs/travel/turkey/residence_permit.md

 ## Notes

 (1): When i tried to access https://www.yabancilaricinsaglik.com/en/yabancilara-saglik-sigortasi-nedir.asp contact option a 404 error raises.
-(2): Yes, i forgot that at that time i'm 34 xD
+(2): Yes, i forgot that at that time i'm 34 xD.

 <!--- Links -->